dunglas/frankenphp/docs/known-issues.md

 > ![CAUTION]
 >
-> Be sure to replace `172.17.0.3` by the IP that will be assigned to your container.
+> Be sure to replace `172.17.0.3` with the IP that will be assigned to your container.

-You should now be able to access to `https://127.0.0.1` from the host machine.
+You should now be able to access `https://127.0.0.1` from the host machine.

-If it's not the case, start FrankenPHP in debug mode to try to figure out the problem:
+If that's not the case, start FrankenPHP in debug mode to try to figure out the problem:

 ```console
 docker run \